GnatLlib/FPSTrainer/README.md

   </br>To shoot, player simply needs to click the left mouse button.
 By clicking the right mouse button, player can zoom in their scope.

 ## Advanced topics covered: </br>
-collision of bullets and targets, collision of player and map objects
+- collisions of bullets to targets, camera/player to map objects
 - volumetric lighting
 - shadows
 - advanced camera movement